About Registered Nurses

 Anatomy is 4 units , Physiology is 4 units, Microbiology is 4 units (all must have a Lab).
 NO ONLINE COURSES.

-ALL ADN students must pass the Test of Essential Academic Skills (TEAS) Version 5.
-With a passing score of 62 or higher.
+ALL ADN students must pass the Test of Essential Academic Skills (TEAS) Version 5 with a passing score of 62 or higher.
+A second TEAS attempt will be accepted with proof of remediation prior to retesting and a minimum of six months between test dates to allow for remediation.

-The Registered Nurse has completed a minimum of two years of a specific course of study and has successfully passed a State Board of Examination giving them a license to practice nursing.
+A Registered Nurse has completed a minimum of two years of a specific nursing course of study and has successfully passed a State Board of Examination giving them a license to practice nursing.

 The RN is a professional who is well versed in caring for patients in all stages of illness, including health promotion and disease prevention.

 All Registered nurses are required to continue their education on an ongoing basis.
-Documentation of courses completed must be submitted to the licensing authority every 2 years. (in California, it is the BRN.)
+Documentation of courses completed must be submitted to the licensing authority every 2 years. (in California, it is the Board of Registered Nursing.)

 - Students must submit a completed application with unofficial transcripts.

-- Prior to submitting your application, official transcripts must be submitted to the main campus at 900 Otay Lakes Road Chula Vista, CA 91910, directly from your educational institution.
+- Prior to submitting your application, official transcripts must be submitted to the main campus, Admissions Dept., at 900 Otay Lakes Road Chula Vista, CA 91910, directly from your educational institution.

 - You must also have a SWC Student ID # at the time of application.

-- Applications must also be accompanied by a complete physical which includes all immunizations required by hospital and clinical facilities.
-Please e-mail email@example.com to request an complete physical form.
+- Applications must also be accompanied by a complete physical which includes all immunizations required by hospital and clinical facilities (refer to application).

 Essential Academic Skills